Linaro/lava/doc/v2/first-devices.rst

   {% set mac_addr = '52:54:00:12:34:59' %}
   {% set memory = '1024' %}

+Add this code to a new file named after your device in

+ /etc/lava-server/dispatcher-config/devices/qemu01.jinja2

 * The device dictionary **must** ``extend`` an existing template.

 * The architecture (``arch`` value) is not set in this device dictionary.
 This